Ji-Cather/GraphAgent/README.md

 ```

+## Documentation
+Documentation is being updated in the docs/html directory.
+For documentation about the recommendation module, please refer to docs/md/tool.md

 ## To-Do
 We're planning to adapt this framework to more text-attributed graph generation tasks in more general scenarios. 🚀 Please stay tuned! 🔍